nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms.markdown

 As it's a Ruby on Rails CMS, you obviously need to have a Rails app first.
 If you don't have ruby and rails installed on your machine, I've given links to get your environment configured in my [OSX development setup]({{site.baseurl}}/osx-el-capitan-dev-setup/) article !

-If you do have Ruby on Rails working, simple create a new project.
+If you do have Ruby on Rails working, simply create a new project.
 {% highlight ruby %}
 rails new MySpinaApp
 {% endhighlight %}

-Then simply add these lines to your `Gemfile`
+Then add these lines to your `Gemfile`
 {% highlight ruby %}
 gem 'spina-template'
 gem 'spina'